namelivia/game-exercise/client/animation/README.md

-# Experiments
+# Animation

-Little pygame animations to test ideas.
+I will use this to test animations mainly